Homemade Whipped Cream

 Instructions

-- In a large cold mixing bowl on medium-high speed either with a hand mixer or a 5 quart stand mixer using the whisk attachment, beat the heavy cream until it starts to thicken, about 1 minute.
+- In a large cold mixing bowl on medium-high speed (with whisk attachment if using a 5 quart stand mixer), beat the heavy cream until it starts to thicken, about 1 minute.

-- Serve immediately.
-Store in the refrigerator for up to 2 days.
-The longer it sits, the more it'll deflate but will still be edible.
+Serve immediately.
+Refrigerate leftovers for up to 2 days.
+The longer it sits, the more it'll deflate but will still be delicious.

 Notes

-- Additionally you can freeze whipped cream to make it last even longer, about 2 months or so.
+- Additionally you can freeze whipped cream to make it last up to 2 months.
 Portion the whipped cream onto a cookie sheet by either piping or spooning, freeze until firm, then transfer to a freezer-safe bag.

-- Check out my other recipes for Peanut Butter Whipped Cream, Chocolate Whipped Cream, and Strawberry Whipped Cream.
+- Check out my other recipes for Peanut Butter Whipped Cream, Chocolate Whipped Cream, Strawberry Whipped Cream, Maple Whipped Cream, and Cream Cheese Whipped Cream.

 Recommended Products